Skip to main content

 Return to the 49th State

 Over 30 years ago, I made my first visit to Alaska.
 Several more followed over the next few years and culminated in me publishing the state’s first bird-finding guide.
 I eventually sold 3000 copies before passing the rights on to the American Birding Association as the basis for a new guide.
 Since the mid-90s, I have only visited the state once, with my family in 2008.
-That trip was memorable for the wrong reasons as young son and daughter spent the long drives to Denali and the Seward Peninsula constantly fighting and bickering in the back of the car.
+That trip was memorable for the wrong reasons as my young son and daughter spent the long drives to Denali and the Seward Peninsula constantly fighting and bickering in the back of the car.
 Fortunately, they grew out of this after that.

 A return visit was always in my plans because of my goal to see again the great majority of western USA and European bird species.
 Two of my old UK birding friends, Paul Thompson and Andy Silcocks, were keen to join as they had never been to the Arctic or the Bering Sea area.
 After a fair amount of planning and booking, we arranged to meet up in Anchorage on May 30 and from there make ‘excursions’ out to some of the state’s more remote locations – Nome, Gambell and Utqiagvik (Barrow).